 Between 1914 and 1918 New Zealand fought the bloodiest and most traumatic campaign in its military history.
-Nearly 14,000 men lost their lives in the four years that New Zealanders were on the Western Front in France and Belgium – representing three-quarters of New Zealand’s fatalities in the First World War.
+Over 12,000 men lost their lives in the three years that New Zealanders were on the Western Front in France and Belgium – representing three-quarters of New Zealand’s fatalities in the First World War.

 About 74,000 New Zealanders, mostly men but including several hundred women, from a population of about a million, served in the campaign.
 Most did so in the New Zealand Expeditionary Force in 1916-18, but at least 3,000 took part in imperial units, some from the outset in 1914, or in the forces of other dominions.